2026 Festival

 All Saints’ Episcopal Church

-6300 N Central Ave, Phoenix
+6300 N Central Ave, Phoenix, AZ 85012

 Tickets: $50 advance / $55 at the door

 The 2026 Season opens on Sunday, February 15th with a Baroque tour de force: Arizona State University professor Jonathan Swartz appears as soloist and leads the Festival Orchestra in Bach’s Violin Concerto in E, and Brandenburg Concerto No. 5.
 He is joined by harpsichordist Jonathan Rhodes Lee, professor at University of Nevada, and flutist Elizabeth Buck, also an ASU professor.
 Also on the program is Telemann’s Don Quixote Suite and Johann Bernhard Bach’s Overture in G minor, an Arizona premiere.
+Craig Westendorf will give a pre-concert lecture at 2:00 p.m.

-Steven Moeckel, violin
+Steven Moeckel, Violin

 Sunday, February 22, 3:00 p.m.